Roman emergency decrees: Hostis declaration

-A hostis (public enemy) declaration was a statement by the Senate, sometimes ratified by a popular assembly, purporting to declare that certain named citizens were enemies of the state and were stripped of their citizenship rights.
+A hostis (public enemy) declaration was a statement by the senate, sometimes ratified by a popular assembly, purporting to declare that certain named citizens were enemies of the state and were stripped of their citizenship.
 Stripping citizenship meant that a citizen could not raise provocatio (the right to appeal to the people against death penalties or physical punishment) and could be killed without trial.

-The first men to be declared hostis were Gaius Marius and eleven of his supporters during Sulla's consulship in 88 BC; later, Sulla was voted hostis by the Senate under the domination of Lucius Cornelius Cinna.
-Its passage was controversial: Quintus Mucius Scaevola Augur objected to such a vote in the first instance against Marius, and later, some reformist senators sought not to attend meetings of the Senate such declarations were likely to be proposed.
+The first men to be declared hostis were Gaius Marius and eleven of his supporters during Sulla's consulship in 88 BC; later, Sulla was voted hostis by the senate under the domination of Lucius Cornelius Cinna.
+Its passage was controversial: Quintus Mucius Scaevola Augur objected to such a vote in the first instance against Marius, and later, some senators sought not to attend meetings of the senate where such declarations were likely to be proposed.